leftstick/unminified-webpack-plugin/README.md

 ![][license-url]

-A `webpack` plugin for generating un-minified JavaScript files along with UglifyJsPlugin.
+A `webpack` plugin for generating un-minified JavaScript files along with `minimize`.

 >This plugin should only be used while you are developing standalone library